 During a symposium hosted by the Defense Information Systems Agency in December, Army Lt.
 Gen. Alan R. Lynn, a former DISA director, listed the benefits to cloud-based computing.

 “You build a lake of information that you can pull from, and that’s a big benefit that helps with warfighting,” he said.
-“If we need [a certain amount] of logistics to go here, and an amount of ammunition to go there, we’re now able to correlate all those different pieces at one time, which is very powerful for the warfighter.”
+“If we need of logistics to go here, and an amount of ammunition to go there, we’re now able to correlate all those different pieces at one time, which is very powerful for the warfighter.”

 Other benefits include fiscal savings by using virtual equipment and hiring contractors to do the computing at a cheaper, at-scale rate, Lynn said, and information can be moved around the network, making it harder to be attacked.